kenjennings/HelloWhirled/README.md

 The excitement is overwhelming.

 ATARI_ATASM_CIO_PUTBYTES -- 6502 Assembly for atasm.
-Uses the OS Central I/O to write a scring to the screen (E: device.)
+Uses the OS Central I/O to write the string to the screen (E: device.)

 ATARI_ATASM_DIRECTWRITE -- 6502 Assembly for atasm.
-Uses the OS Page 0 Pointer to the screen to write directly to screen memory.
+Uses (abuses) the OS Page 0 Pointer to the screen to write directly into screen memory.

-ATARI_BASIC -- Ye old, standard Atari BASIC.
+ATARI_BASIC -- Ye old, standard Atari BASIC using "PRINT".

-ATARI_BASICXL -- OSS BASIC XL on Atari.
+ATARI_BASICXL -- OSS BASIC XL on Atari using "Print".
 Note the pretty, mixed-case keywords.
+It really is an improvement.

 ATARI_BASICXL_BIGTEXT -- OSS BASIC XL on Atari.
 Small change to engage the large text mode for display.
 (The difference here is writing to channel #6, the S: device for screen graphics.)